taosdata/TDengine/docs/en/30-enterprise/13-explorer.md

 1. In the Database card, you can select the name of the database to be exported to Kafka, which is supported to be selected directly from the drop-down list, this field is required;
 2. In the Super Table card, you can select or enter the name of super table in the selected database, this field is required;
 3. Select columns to be exported, default is all the columns of the super table, this field is required;
-4. Select tags to be subscribed, default is all the tags of the super table;
+4. Select tags to be exported, default is all the tags of the super table;
 5. Under Start time settings field, select a start time for the data by clicking on it, this field is optional;
 6. Under End time settings field, select a start time for the data by clicking on it, this field is optional;
 7. If the Start time or the End time are specified, enter the the column name of timestamp, default value is ts;